In this guide, you will find everything you need to know about December newsletters.

 - Tell a Fairy Tale.
 It is a time for magic, everyone loves a good holiday story.

 - Old Photos.
 Who on your team has the silliest Santa photos from childhood?
-Sponsor a contest and let your customers vote on who’s photos are the worst.
+Sponsor a contest and let your customers vote on whose photos are the worst.

 - Share Traditions.
 What unusual traditions does your team celebrate?